 An hour in the smoke and the ribs are coloring up nicely:

-How to foil ribs
+How to Foil Ribs

-Then add four more pats of butter to the bone side of the ribs along with a third of the honey and a third of the brown sugar as well as a little more rub:
+The first slab is placed on top of four pats of butter.
+Then, add four more pats of butter to the bone side of the ribs along with a third of the honey and a third of the brown sugar as well as a little more rub:

 How to tell the ribs are done?
 The bones know!